Gabriel Gaté: Life in Australia

-He has presented cookery segments on many lifestyle programs including Taste Le Tour (SBS Television, as part of the coverage of the Tour de France), Good Morning Australia with Bert Newton (Channel 10), Everybody (ABC Television) and Body and Soul (Channel 9).
+He has presented cookery segments on many lifestyle programs including Taste Le Tour (SBS Television, as part of the coverage of the Tour de France), Good Morning Australia with Bert Newton (10 Network, Everybody (ABC Television) and Body and Soul (Nine Network).
 Gabriel won a World Food Media Silver Award in Adelaide in 1999 for best Cooking Segment within a Television Show.
 He also taught children how to cook in a Channel 31/Digital 44 Melbourne and Geelong (C31 Melbourne) show called Kidz in the Kitchen.

 Awards

 Since 2001 Gaté has been selected each year by the Victorian Premier's Department as an Ambassador for the Australia Day celebrations.

 On 14 July 2000 (Bastille Day) Gaté was presented with one of France's highest honours, La Croix de Chevalier dans L'Ordre du Merite Agricole, for his contribution to promoting French gastronomy.

 In 1988 Gaté hosted the CSIRO-produced cooking series The Good Food Show which screened on the ABC.